 The TID-To-Link Mapping field contains one or two TID-To-Link Mapping elements as specified in

 9.4.2.314 (TID-To-Link Mapping element).
 When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0 and the Direction subfield in the other of the TID-To-Link Mapping elements is set to 1.

+(10124) The AID field is exsit and contains an AID element with the AID of the non-AP MLD assigned by the associated AP MLD if the frame is sent by an AP affiliated with the AP MLD.
+Otherwise the AID field is not exist.

 TID-To-Link Mapping Response frame format